 Light pruning of Brussels sprout plants will encourage vigorous growth and further sprout development, which will give you more sprouts to sauté, roast, etc.

 Begin pruning Brussels sprouts when you see at least one sprout develop.
-At this time, prune off the lowest 6-8 leaves with hand pruners.
+At this time, prune off the lowest six to eight leaves with hand pruners.
 The cut should be as close to the main vertical stem as possible.
-Continue to trim off 2-3 lower leaves each week throughout the growing season, making sure to keep several large, healthy upper leaves to feed the plant.
+Continue to trim off two or three lower leaves each week throughout the growing season, making sure to keep several large, healthy, upper leaves to feed the plant.

 Three weeks prior to harvesting the sprouts, quit trimming any lower leaves.
-Cut 1-2 inches off the uppermost vertical stalk with the pruners – straight across the stem just above a leaf.
+Cut 1 to 2 inches (2.5-5 cm.) off the uppermost vertical stalk with the pruners–straight across the stem just above a leaf.
 This is the best way to prune Brussels sprouts if you want to trick the plant into maturing all at once.
 Commercial growers practice this method of pruning so they can get their produce to market.

 Of course, you don’t have to prune or trim the plant at all, but doing so can engender a longer crop with more robust sprouts.
 You can always just remove sprouts as they get large enough by gently twisting them until they break from the plant.